AksharGajjar/CMPT370-Project-BankingStack-Documents/Milestone-1:-Requirements.md

 ## List of Actors, Scenarios, and Use Cases

-**primary actors :**
+**primary actors:**
-	1) online-user
+- online-user
-	2) sysmtem
+- system
-	3) bank
+- bank
-	4) paypal
+- PayPal

 **precondition:**
-	The network connection is active.
+- The network connection is active.
-	Bank account to connect.
+- Bank account to connect.

 **use case:**
 online-user:
-	1) log in.
+- log in.
-	2) connect to their bank account.
+- connect to their bank account.
-	3) connect to their paypal account.
+- connect to their PayPal account.
 system:
-	1) send validation request
+- send a validation request
-	2) gather informations from either
+- gather information from either
-	3) shows linked bank account balance.
+- shows linked bank account balance.
-	4) shows linked paypal account balance.
+- shows linked PayPal account balance.
-	5) encrypt the user's information.
+- encrypt the user's information.
-	6) keep the information update every 5 minutes.
+- keep the information updated every 5 minutes.
-	6)
+-

 bank:
-	1) receiving a validation request from the application.
+- receiving a validation request from the application.
-	2) check validation from the user.
+- check validation from the user.
-	3) allowing users to link and access their bank account.
+- allowing users to link and access their bank account.
-	4) send information to the application
+- send information to the application
 Paypal:
-	1) receiving a validation request from our application.
+- receiving a validation request from our application.
-	2) check validation from the user.
+- check validation from the user.
-	3) allowing users to link and access their PayPal.
+- allowing users to link and access their PayPal.
-	4) send the user's PayPal information to the application.
+- send the user's PayPal information to the application.
 **The basic flow of event:**
-	1) user create an account
+- user create an account
-	2) user logs in to their account to the application.
+- user logs in to their account to the application.
-	3) connecting their bank account or PayPal account to the application.
+- connecting their bank account or PayPal account to the application.
-	4) application will send validation to the bank/PayPal and verify the user.
+- application will send validation to the bank/PayPal and verify the user.
-	5) The user gets validated.
+- The user gets validated.
-	6) system will get the information from the bank/Paypal.
+- system will get the information from the bank/Paypal.
-	7) system will show the balance of the user's bank/PayPal account.
+- system will show the balance of the user's bank/PayPal account.

 ## UML Standard Diagrams